 This unit includes the knowledge, understandings and skills described below.
+This is the examinable content.

-The unit content includes theoretical aspects (Knowledge) and practical aspects (Skills) organised into two content areas:
+The unit content includes theoretical aspects (Knowledge) and practical aspects (Skills) and organised into two content areas:

-- · Systems analysis and development - · Managing data
+- Systems analysis and development - Managing data.

 Typically, approximately 60 percent of class time would be allocated for the Managing data content and approximately 40 percent would be allocated for Systems analysis and development content.